hpfem/hermes/doc/index.rst

   and gives references to underlying scientific articles.
 * Section 2 describes how to install Hermes on various hardware platforms, and how to install matrix solver packages and various optional packages.
+* Section 3 is the core documentation section, you will find developers documentation in Doxygen, as well as step-by-step user documentation in tutorials and advanced examples.
-* Section 3 explains how to use Git and Github, and how you can contribute to the project if interested.
+* Section 4 explains how to use Git and Github, and how you can contribute to the project if interested.

 This document is under continuous development.
 If you find bugs, typos, dead links and such, please report them to the